-Financial liabilities are classified at initial recognition at fair value through profit or loss, convertible debenture, term loan, loans payable, lease liability and accounts payables.
 All financial liabilities are recognized initially at fair value and, in the case of convertible debenture, term loan, loans payable and lease liability, net of directly attributable transaction costs.
-The Company's financial liabilities include convertible debenture, term loan, loans payable, lease liability and accounts payables.
+The Company's financial liabilities include convertible debenture, term loan, loans payable, lease liability and accounts payables and are measured at fair value at initial recognition and subsequently amortised cost.